 ### Debian / Ubuntu based ### sudo apt install tmux ### Arch Linux based ### sudo pacman -S tmux ### OpenSUSE based ### sudo zypper install tmux ### macOS based ### brew install tmux ### RedHat / CentOS based ### yum install tmux

 After the installation is finished, then type Tmux on your console to run Tmux:

 Ctrl+b is the Tmux command prefix.
 Here below for the sake of Clarity, the Ctrl+b will be repeated for every command:

 To Switch into another Pane:

-Congratulation’s!
+Congratulations!
 You have successfully installed Tmux.
-Thanks for using this tutorial for installing Tmux Terminal Multiplexer on Linux server.
-For additional help or useful information, we recommend you to check the official Tmux web site.
+Thanks for using this tutorial for installing the Tmux terminal multiplexer tool on the Linux server.
+For additional help or useful information, we recommend you to check the official Tmux website.